rethink-media/poll-analysis-template/README.md

 ### Basic_topline_crosstab_template.Rmd

-After you've updated and run [`Import_template.Rmd`](https://github.com/rethink-media/poll-analysis-template/blob/main/Import_template.Rmd) for your new poll, it should have output a raw poll sav file with audiences in it.
+After you've updated and run [`Import_template.Rmd`](https://github.com/rethink-media/poll-analysis-template/blob/main/Import_template.Rmd) for your new poll, it should have output a raw poll sav file.
 This can be used to generate a new toplines file.
 Specify the path to this raw poll output file in this notebook and then look for all of the TODO in the notebook for what code to update for your new poll.
 These may be things like column names, subtotals, styling, etc ...

 This file specifically will produce a standard/basic toplines and crosstabs.